 But there are better options out there.
 I looked, I tried, and now I’m sharing!

-In my list of the top 19 healthy packaged snacks for kids (I seriously could not find one more to hit 20), you can expect snacks that are:
+In my list of the top 19 healthy packaged snacks for kids, you can expect snacks that are:

 BEST Healthy Packaged Snacks for Kids